← Back to Research

 A talent pool that makes tenants sticky

 The deepest institutional fear in commercial real estate is tenant departure.
 In Hyderabad, this risk is structurally mitigated.
-The city produces over 90,000 engineering graduates annually from institutions like IIIT Hyderabad, BITS Pilani Hyderabad, NALSAR, and 300+ engineering colleges.
+The city produces over 90,000 engineering graduates annually.
 The cost of equivalent talent is 35–45% below Bengaluru and 50–60% below equivalent roles in Singapore or the US.
-For a global MNC running a 5,000-person GCC, the talent economics of Hyderabad make relocation irrational.
 This stickiness is what gives institutional investors long-duration confidence in their commercial assets.

 90,000+